Tuesday 25th February 2020 at Leeds Playhouse (Courtyard).

 With a swish of a quick change we meet McArthur’s Darcy – the first and only Darcy to convince me there are some saving graces to the character.
 What’s so impressive about this rendition is that it’s such a sharply drawn combination of a top notch comic caricature of the entitled male and a sincere take on Austen’s intense original, with those all important key scenes played beautifully straight.
 He’s brooding heartthrob Darcy but he’s also a gleeful mockery of the character and all he stands for.
 Brilliant stuff.

-Christina Gordon offers one of the most faithfully Austen characterisations in the shape of delicate, romantic Jane… though naturally she too gets her time in the limelight of modernisation as she drinks away disappointment and bawls into a mic in a brilliant moment of cathartic song (actually, it’s Gordon who gets the best musical set-ups, particularly in all her Etta James glory).
+Christina Gordon offers one of the most faithfully Austen characterisations in the shape of delicate, romantic Jane… though naturally she too gets her time in the limelight of modernisation as she drinks away disappointment and bawls into a mic in a brilliant moment of cathartic song.
 And in her Lady Catherine de Burgh role Gordon takes an altogether different form and proves herself capable of both the Honey and the Trunchbull of the piece.

-Those fantastic central performances are flanked by Tori Burgess and Felixe Forde.
-The hilarious Burgess flips brilliantly between the teen-rifically self-centred Lydia and the tragi-comic young Mary.
+The hilarious Tori Burgess flips brilliantly between the teen-rifically self-centred Lydia and the tragi-comic young Mary.
 With drab dresses and specs assisting, Burgess brings it home and leaves us helplessly chuckling away as poor Mary faces her many challenges.
-Forde in turn offers us a Kitty who bears the burden of an overzealous sister so very well, a smug George Wickham you’d quite like to see get his comeuppance in slow motion and a thoroughly insufferable Mr Collins, complete with a constant tick of blathering on.
+Felixe Forde in turn offers us a Kitty who bears the burden of an overzealous sister so very well, a smug George Wickham you’d quite like to see get his comeuppance in slow motion and a thoroughly insufferable Mr Collins…

-Paul Brotherston’s direction is as impressive as the cast too.
+Paul Brotherston’s direction is as impressive as the cast.
 As far as pace and precision go, it’s a wonder to think the show runs as 2.45 with interval.
-This is a production which makes minutes of hours and showcases great creativity when it comes to staging, with inspired choices and various styles of song (performed by the cast in full, because of course they play instruments too…) and storytelling making appearances.
-Ana Inés Jabares-Pita’s fabulous set hints at Regency era indulgence but wisely steers clear of excessive fuss while her costume designs (lengthy jackets disguising maid’s dresses by the millisecond) are ingeniously efficient and transformative.
-Emily Jane Boyle’s playful choreography and Simon Hayes’ expressive lighting provide further polish to an already heavily perfected production.
+Ana Inés Jabares-Pita’s fabulous set hints at Regency era indulgence but wisely steers clear of excessive fuss while her costume designs (lengthy jackets disguising maid’s dresses by the millisecond) are ingeniously efficient.
+Emily Jane Boyle’s playful choreography and Simon Hayes’ expressive lighting add further polish to an already heavily perfected production.

 Pride & Prejudice* (*sort of) is a thoroughly vibrant production borne of impeccable stagecraft.
 Part gig-theatre, part affectionate retelling of a great tale and part fearless pursuit of hilarity, there’s quite literally never a dull moment here.
 I’d like to think that if the sassy Austen we know and love were alive and swinging both fists at the patriarchy in 2020, it might look a good deal like this.
 So brilliant is it in fact, that I’m going back before it flits off to its next tour stop – tickets are few to none for Leeds Playhouse so don’t dilly dally!